AxonIQ/axon-server-se/README.md

     (2) candidate's log is at least as up-to-date as receiver's log
     - **active back-up returns always true, immediately**
     -----------------------------------------------
-    - *if votes received from majority of servers: become leader*
     - ***in order to be elected a node should receive, in the same term, votes from the majority of primary nodes and at least n active backup nodes (where n <= # backup nodes)***